-Here we're making the hemitransfixion incision on the left side, and - the mucoperichondrial flap was raised from the left septum.
-Very limited septoplasty is performed in order to optimize exposure to the left nasal cavity.
+Here we're making the hemitransfixion incision on the left side.
+And the mucoperichondrial flap is raised from the left septum.
+Very, very limited septoplasty is performed in order to optimize exposure to the left nasal cavity.

 We now visualize the left middle turbinate, - which is then resected.
 And maxillary antrostomy, total ethmoidectomy, and sphenoidotomy are also performed on this side.

 Here, we are using an angled endoscope with curved instruments to perform left frontal sinusotomy This is also done on the right side.